MiladKetabGhale/LLM_Cybersecurity_Summarizer/README.md

 The system has been rigorously benchmarked against popular zero-shot summarization baselines (including BART and Pegasus).
 The results demonstrate competitive performance while maintaining a lightweight model footprint—despite using considerably fewer parameters than these benchmarks.

 Beyond performance, the system’s modular architecture ensures easy extensibility for integrating new models or evaluation metrics.
-Throughout development, we prioritized reproducibility, transparent evaluation, and hardware-aware optimizations for Apple M1 systems, making the system both research-ready and practically deployable.
+Throughout development, we prioritized reproducibility, transparent evaluation, and hardware-aware optimizations for Apple M1 systems.

 ### System Components